j-mhu/hera/tests/driverless/README.md

 mysqlpacket | **0x00** | HEADER | ...

 where INDICATOR is a byte that differentiates between netstring and mysqlpacket.
+After a mysqlpacket/netstring enters Hera through the client's conn, it is wrapped in this encoding and packaged into a Packet.
+All Packets are expected to have an indicator byte.

 For nested netstrings, the 0x01 byte is deep-nested as well.
 This means that each netstring, at every nesting depth, inside the nested netstring has an indicator byte.
 An example with netstring depth=2 with 3 strings would look like this.
 ```